 #1: Meditate for a Healthier Mindset

 Meditation takes many forms.
 For some, it is a time of quiet prayer.
 For others, it is a time to simply focus on deep breathing, guided imagery, or just sitting quietly.

 Why does meditation help you de-stress?
-According to Psychology Today, meditation has a measurable effect on the brain.
+Meditation can have a measurable effect on the brain.
 It facilitates:

 - Clearer thinking and perceiving

 - Calmness that lasts after meditation